 Screening and Assessment Tools

-Teachers are not expected to diagnose trauma, but they play a critical role in identifying pupils who may need further support.
+Teachers are not expected to diagnose trauma, but they play a critical role in identifying learners who may need further support.
 Several screening and assessment tools are commonly used in UK schools, each with distinct strengths and limitations.

 ToolWhat It MeasuresWho Completes ItStrengthsLimitations